Fri Oct 4th / All-in Global / Archived

 ♣ Moment: The Mixed Ski Jumping (normal hill) Team Competition were held for the first time in a World Championship in Falun 2015, and Germany took the gold.

-♣ Market: At All-In Translations there is no other language we translate more material into than German.
+♣ Market: At All-in Global, there is no other language we translate more material into than German.
 I think that says it all about the potential of the German gaming market, which you can read more about here.

 Click here to learn how we can help with gaming localisation into German.